top of page

 Grade 3: Making a Piano

-One of the third-grader's favorite projects is using the MakeyMakey board as an interface between the computer and some play dough to make a working piano.
+One of the third-graders' favorite projects is using the MakeyMakey board as an interface between the computer and some play dough to make a working piano.
+They love showing off their engineering and piano-playing skills in the same activity.

 makey makey circuits